-In May 2018, the health department issued a report linking the legionella outbreak to a local healthcare facility: McLaren Flint Hospital.
+In May 2018, the health department issued a report linking the legionella outbreak to the McLaren Flint Hospital.

 County officials had identified McLaren as a potential source early on in the outbreak, although state epidemiologists ruled it out after reviewing preliminary data.

 In October 2014, Shannon Johnson, an infectious disease epidemiologist at the state health department, emailed colleagues to say that county health officials initially thought the uptick in Legionnaires’ cases might be linked to a local hospital.
 But the data didn’t fit that theory, according to Johnson’s analysis.
 She wrote: “The current hypothesis is that the source of the outbreak may be the municipal water.”

 Minicuci, the state health department’s spokesperson, told FRONTLINE that the county health department was low on resources at the time, and might not have properly analyzed the data.

 The state’s May 2018 report said that McLaren was the “one common source” between a majority of the Legionnaires’ cases during the outbreak, with 57 percent of the patients associated having visited the hospital at some point in the two weeks prior to falling ill.
 The report also said that the municipal water was not the “primary contributor” to the outbreak.

 At the time of the outbreak, however, McLaren Flint Hospital was drawing its water from the Flint River.